rajeshbdabhi/easy_image_editor/README.md

 9) `canEditMultipleView` set edit selection mode multiple or single default value `true`.
 10) `hideViewControl` it will hide borders and remove icons of all added widget.
 11) `showViewControl` it will show borders and remove icons of all added widget.
+12) `onClick` this event call when widget click.
+13) `clickToFocusAndMove` if you set true then any widget move, rotate, zoom by touch when user click's on default value `false`.
+14) `moveView` move widget over the editor programmatically.
+15) `rotateView` rotate widget over the editor programmatically.
+16) `zoomInOutView` zoom in or out widget over the editor programmatically.
+17) `flipView` flip vertical or horizontal widget over the editor programmatically.
+18) `updateMatrix` update widget matrix over the editor programmatically like your way.